michaeljcalkins/experiment-bull-market-best-day-of-month/README.md

 - This does not include any serious recessions like "dot com" or "housing crisis" save for COVID in Mar 2020.
 - We are not accounting for dividends, this is price action only.
 - AMC only has 7 years of data.
+- We are only testing a subset of popular tickers found in SPY (except AMC and X as outliers).
+- We are not trying to time the market we are trying to optimize the day that we buy in every month for 10 years based on current market conditions.
+- The priced used is the closing price of 9/20 to sell off shares.

 ## Hypothesis